Doct0rLekter/minesweeper/README.md

     }
 ~~~

 These improvements significantly improve ability to effectively select and process tiles for the user.
 Having letters and numbers to represent columns vs rows is a time tested methodology, and putting everything in one command means fewer opportunities for a mistake.
 Changing the interaction with the tiles to a simple modal process also provides more clarity to the user (and the codebase) than context based "yes/no" entries.
 Having a clear way to change selection also reduces frustration that might arise by mistyping a valid, but unintended, tile on the board.
 Instead a user can simply undo their selection and enter the correct tile.
 After this, there are a couple of less complex/important/informative helper functions.
 Namely: "check_for_win," which does exactly what it says by checking on each loop whether the player has revealed all of the mines, and "column_to_letter" which is an incredibly simple function that takes a column number and turns it into a character.

-### Summary
+### Section 3 Summary

 In this section, we finally have a playable minesweeper puzzle.
 We took the opportunity to explore when it is appropriate to extract logic out into its own function, and the dangers of holding didactically to any specific concept or paradigm.
 We have made significant improvements to the user experience by implementing chain clearing and more user friendly input handling.
 Now, we need to turn our puzzle into a game with randomized mine placement, board configuration, and a starting/ending menu.
 We will also need to add a mine tracker, and some end-of-game stats.